 What about maintenance schedules?
 Sure, your drivers receive them, but the data involved in those schedules can be overwhelming and the drivers aren't sure what to do with it.
 The schedules will also change according to the car's model and age.

 And, even though a fleet manager lets the driver know that a safety recall or scheduled maintenance issue is required, there's no guarantee a driver will get it done in a timely manner.
 The fleet manager may also get bogged down in other tasks and completely forget to follow back up with the driver.

 Unable to manage parameters based on vehicle type and location.
 While a vehicle might be just fine driving around the highways and minor hills of one area, it could struggle when climbing mountains in Tennessee.
 The car could start overheating or blow a tire if the pressure wasn't kept at a correct level - or worse.

 While your driver might be able to get away with the wrong vehicle for the job, wouldn't it be better to know your fleet's parameters and get the right car or truck the first time around?

-Monitoring technology also assists in notifying drivers of concerns by synthesizing all the data collected on a vehicle, then sending an alert to the operator in real time via an app.
+Fleet management vehicle tracking technology also assists in notifying drivers of concerns by synthesizing all the data collected on a vehicle, then sending an alert to the operator in real time via an app.
 Such apps typically utilize a ticketing system with red alerts (requiring immediate attention) or yellow alerts (requiring attention soon), so the driver knows if he or she needs to take care of an issue right away or get something on their schedule.

-Consider looking into a driver and vehicle monitoring technology next time you receive a red alert from your ticketing system that needs immediate attention.
+Consider looking into a driver and fleet vehicle tracking technology next time you receive a red alert from your ticketing system that needs immediate attention.
 By using such processes for constant fleet monitoring, your fleet manager's workload will not only become more manageable, but it will affect your fleet's bottom line — for the better.